 The Xia Dynasty(2070 BC – 1600 BC)

 Xia is the first prehistoric dynasty in Chinese history.
 It is said that when the legendary ruler Yu died, his son was chosen to be the leader, thus creating the Xia Dynasty and establishing the system of hereditary dynastic rule.
-There were 14 generations with 17 rulers in Xia Dynasty before it was taken place by the Shang Dynasty.
+There were 14 generations with 17 rulers in the Xia Dynasty before it was taken place by the Shang Dynasty.
 Scientific excavations by archaeologists uncovered urban sites, bronze implements, and tombs that provided evidence of the existence of the Xia civilization.

 The Xia were agrarian people, and by the time of Yao, Shun and Yu, farming and stockbreeding were considerably developed.
 People were familiar with the phenomena of seasonal changes and arranged their farm activities according to the alterations of the seasons.